-If you enjoy outdoor activities, Cochise County has miles of hiking trails, expanses of open range and beautiful sky islands.
+If you enjoy outdoor activities, Cochise County has loads of sunshine, miles of hiking trails, expanses of open range and beautiful sky islands.
 Birds migrate through its outdoor recreation.
-Loads of sunshine, State and national parks, national forest service, national wildlife refuges.
+Plus, state and national parks, national forest service stops, and national wildlife refuges.
 Cochise County's legendary outdoors is calling.

 With 15 trail combinations, the Chiricahua National Monument offers hours of outdoor recreation.
 See the Chiricahua National Monument Trail Guide for more information on hiking in the “Land of the Standing up Rocks.”
 You can also hike 1.5 miles into Fort Bowie, now a national historic site.
 It was the site of the Bascom Affair, which sparked the Indian Wars.
 Interpretive signs along the hike tell about the graveyard, a natural spring and the Butterfield Overland Stage.
 Fort Bowie’s adobe remains are still visible at the trail’s end, where a visitor center is located.